yousef991/frontend-nanodegree-mobile-portfolio/README.md

 #### Part 2: Optimize Frames per Second in pizza.html
 - move "queryselector" out if loop
-- write " requestAnimationFrame" method tells the browser that you wish to perform an animation and requests that the browser call a specified function to update an animation before the next repaint.
+- write " requestAnimationFrame" method to tell the browser that you wish to perform an animation and requests that the browser call a specified function to update an animation before the next repaint.
 The method takes a callback as an argument to be invoked before the repaint.

 ### Optimization Tips and Tricks